Washi1337/ctf-writeups/FlareOn/2020/9/README.md

 Running the executable indeed doesn't seem to do much as the note states.
 No dialog box, no command prompt, nothing.
 How are we supposed to do a challenge like this?

 When I have no clue what is going on with an application, before diving deep into a disassembler, I like to use a tool like API monitor to get a rough feeling of what kind of procedures are called throughout a single execution of the program.
-This is typically useful for files that are dropped by an application.
+This is typically useful for files that the app might be dropping.
 Furthermore, the note talks about `COMmunications`, which is probably a reference to COM.
 Therefore, in the filter options, I selected the following options:

 ![Figure 1](apimonitor1.png)